 If it isn't clear, ask your landlord or agent to explain it in writing.

 It is really important that you follow what the break clause says.
 If you move out without ending your tenancy properly, your landlord could take you to court to claim back any unpaid rent and you could lose your deposit.

 Adviser Alun explains how to check your contract for a break clause

 Find out if your contract has a break clause

 Some landlords include a break clause as standard in their agreements.
-Some tenants ask for a break clause to be included before they sign the contract.
+Check your contract.